Yasgur99/cs6120/content/blog/2022-03-29-unified-gc/index.md

 language must be able to keep track of which objects are no longer being used.
 This has led to the research of high performance garbage collectors.
 There are two main types of collectors: reference counting collectors and tracing collectors.
-Until the ideas in this paper were presented, it was believed that they were seperate algorithms that accomplished the same task.
+Until the ideas in this paper were presented, the two can seem like unrelated algorithms that accomplished the same task.

 ## Reference Counting